tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 ## Preparation tasks (done before the lab at home)

-See schematic or reference manual of the Nexys A7 board and find out the connection of LEDs and slide switches.
+The Nexys A7 board provides sixteen switches and LEDs.
+The switches can be used to provide inputs, and the LEDs can be used as output devices.
+See schematic or reference manual of the Nexys A7 board and find out the connection of slide switches and LEDs.

 &nbsp;